-Croatian Food Agency (CFA), began its work in 2004 and provides scientific and technical support to legislators as well as scientific advice in all areas that directly or indirectly influence food and feed safety.
+Croatian Agency for Food and Agriculture (before December 2018 Croatian Food Agency), provides scientific and technical support to legislators as well as scientific advice in all areas that directly or indirectly influence food and feed safety.
 Additionally, the Food Agency provides scientific opinions to the MOH and the MOA regarding the placement of GE food and/or feed on the market and/or into the environment.